bonny/WordPress-Simple-History/readme.txt

 ## Changelog

+= 2.x (nnn 2016) =

+- Changed: Post diffs could get very tall.
+Now they are max 8 rows by default, but if you hover the diff (or give it focus with your keyboard) you get a scrollbar and can scroll the contents.
+Fixes https://wordpress.org/support/topic/dashboard-max-length-of-content and https://wordpress.org/support/topic/feature-request-make-content-diff-report-expandable-and-closed-by-default.

 = 2.6 (May 2016) =

 - Added: A nice little graph in the sidebar that displays the number of logged events per day the last 28 days.
 Graph is powered by [Chart.js](http://www.chartjs.org/).